AOA leaves impression on White House Conference on Aging

 "It was important to make sure that those planning the (WHCOA) knew just how committed doctors of optometry are to healthy aging in seniors, and just how significant a role that vision and eye health status can and often does play in a senior's ability to prevent disease and stay healthy."

-Read more about AOA's advocates for aging eyes.
+Read more about AOA's advocates for aging eyes in the 2015 July/August edition of AOA Focus.

 Final report language reflects optometry's concerns